kynesim/weld/docs/README.txt

 How "weld pull" does its stuff
 ------------------------------

-*This changed, so needs checking/updating*
+Remember, "weld pull" updates its idea of the bases, and then updates the seams in the weld "to match".

+  The main code for this is in ``welded/pull.py``

-So we're pulling a base.
+So we're pulling a base

+  (You can also pull multiple bases at once, by giving multiple base names on the command line, or use ``weld pull _all`` to pull all bases, but these both just work by doing this whole sequence for each base in turn.
+Note that this can be more confusing, for instance if the Nth base requires remedial action to take to "finish" it, at which point you have to fix the problem, do ``weld finish``, and then give the original weld command again to pull the remaining bases.)

-  (pulling an individual seam would in theory be possible, but rather fiddly, and of questionable use anyway, so we'll go with just pulling bases).
+  (Pulling an individual seam would in theory be possible, but rather fiddly, and of questionable use anyway, so we'll go with just pulling bases).

+Given the name of a base:

+#.
+Weld checks that there are no local changes in the weld - specifically, it
+   runs ``git status`` in the weld's base directory (the directory containing the ``.weld`` directory).
+If there are any files in the weld that could be added with ``git add`` or committed with ``git commit``, then it will refuse to proceed, suggesting that the user commit or stash the changes first.

+#.
+It finds the last merge for the given base-name (i.e., the last commit with
+   an ``X-Weld-State: Merged <base-name>`` message).
+If there isn't one, it finds the ``X-Weld-State: Init`` commit.

-1. Weld makes sure its copy of the base is up-to-date
+#.
+Weld makes sure its copy of the base is up-to-date:

    a.
 If it doesn't yet have a clone of the base, it does::